medusa-project/kumquat/README.md

 ## Sync the collection

 1. Go to the admin view of the collection.
-2. Click the "0 objects" button.
+2. Click the "Objects" button.
 3. Click the "Import" button.
 4. In the "Import Items" panel, make sure "Create" is checked, and click "Import."